yohanesnuwara/starting-computer-vision/README.md

 ### Absolute beginner course on computer vision with Python, OpenCV, Tensorflow Keras, and PyTorch

+I'm hosting some of my lectures on introductory computer vision here in GitHub so that others can follow and learn too.
+Computer vision is not a hard subject if we know the essentials.
+These lessons train the essentials from the ground up.

 Contents:
 * Image Processing and Segmentation with NumPy, Matplotlib, and OpenCV
 * Image Classification with Keras: Dense Neural Network (DNN) and Convolutional Neural Network (CNN)